WCRP-CMIP/CMIP6_CVs/.github/RegistrationGuidance.md

 'label' -- A short acronym that uniquely identifies your model (and distinguishes it from other versions of your model used in CMIP6).
 This label is limited to 16 characters in length.

 'source_id' -- An identifier that should be identical to "label" but with forbidden characters either removed or replaced by a hyphen ("-").
 The source_id will appear in the ESGF search interface and in file names and directory trees.
 Restrict characters used in source_id to the following set:  a-z, A-Z, 0-9, and "-".

 'institution_id' -- list all institutions (using their "institution_id" acronyms) responsible for running CMIP6 simulations with this model version.
 Additional institutions can be added to the list as needed, but only institutions registered (see above) may be included.

 'release_year' -- this should be the year your model was first used in a scientific study.
 This year should reflect the "generation" of models rather than distinguishing between closely-related versions.

-'activity_participation' -- A comma-separted list of the MIPs to which you intend to contribute.
-Include those that are currently in your plans; you can add additional MIPs later.
+'activity_participation' -- A comma-separated list of the MIPs to which you expect to contribute.
+Include those that are currently in your plans; you can add or remove MIPs later to maintain consistency.
 Please select from the official activity_id's recorded in the [activity_id CV](https://github.com/WCRP-CMIP/CMIP6_CVs/blob/master/CMIP6_activity_id.json).
 Note that if you plan to run the "DECK" simulations, indicate this by including "CMIP" in your list.

 'nominal_resolution' -- For the atmosphere, ocean, and land_ice models, please also record the nominal_resolution.
 The definition and algorithm for calculating nominal resolution can be found in Appendix 2 of the [CMIP6 Global Attributes, DRS, Filenames, Directory Structure, and CV’s document](https://docs.google.com/document/d/1h0r8RZr_f3-8egBMMh7aqLwy3snpD6_MrDz1q8n5XUk/edit).